briandipalma/spa-2014/workshop_part2.md

 	Inside your Map iteration create a `contactRow` `div` to hold the contact data using `document.createElement`.
 	Create a `span` for the contact name and an `img` for the `imageSource` value for the contact avatar.
 	Set the contact name using `textContent` on your `contactName` `span` and `imageSource` on the `img` `src`.

+	Using `appendChild` add the avatar and contact name to the `contactRow` and the row to the document fragment.
+	When you reload you should now have your contacts displayed.

 9. Add an event listener to yourself to handle click events.
     Use arrow functions to minimize  boilerplate for the callback.
 Pass the mouse event in to the _onContactSelected method.